timueh/MatrixComputations/readme.md

 The algorithms are based on two prominent sources:
     - "Matrix Computations", G.H.
 Golub and C.F.
 Van Loan, Johns Hopkins University Press, 1983
     - "Fundamentals of Matrix Computations", D. Watkins, John Wiley & Sons, 1991

+The code has been tested for Julia versions >= 1.2.